skolmer/i18n-tag-schema/README.md

 ### Export translation keys

-Read all i18n tagged template literals from a JavaScript file
+Read all i18n tagged template literals from a JavaScript file or directory

 ```js
 import { templatesFromFile } from 'i18n-tag-schema'